 This requires that you follow the guidelines for link compatibility as well as any operating system guidelines for shareable libraries.
-On OpenVMS systems, you need to create an upwardly compatible shareable image using a transfer vector on OpenVMS VAX and a symbol table on OpenVMS.
+On OpenVMS systems, you need to create an upwardly compatible shareable image using a symbol vector.
 Refer to the VSI OpenVMS Linker Utility Manual for information on creating a shareable image.